 How does condensation cause damp?

 Condensation occurs when moist air comes into contact with colder surfaces like windows and outside walls.
-Warm air in your home holds more moisture than cold air, as it comes into contact with cold surfaces, it deposits the moisture.
-This often results in wet walls that can lead to black mould growing.
+Warm air in a property holds more moisture than cold air.s it comes into contact with cold surfaces, it deposits the moisture.
+This often results in wet walls that can lead to black mould growth.

-This is also a common occurrence in places where there is limited air flow such as behind wardrobes, headboards & sofas.
+This is also a common occurrence in places where there is limited air flow such as behind wardrobes, headboards and sofas.

 Reducing condensation with ventilation systems

-Condensation can be controlled through preventative methods such as improving ventilation in the property.
+Condensation can be controlled through preventative methods that focus on improving ventilation in the property.
 There are a variety of ventilation methods and systems that can focus on single problem rooms or be installed to ventilate whole homes.

-It’s important to point out that there are several things that your tenants can and should be doing to ventilate the property.
-For more on this click here:
+It’s important to point out that there are several things that your tenants can and should be doing to reduce condensation and ventilate the property.
+Click for more tenant condensation advice.

 Low-cost ventilation systems – Perma-Vent

-Perma-Vents are easy to install and can be installed in as many rooms as required, they can also be installed in kitchens and bathrooms however should not take the place of a good quality mechanical extraction fan.
-The unit contains a vapour permeable membrane, which allows vapour to leave the building without allowing a draught back inside, ensuring your tenant’s home stays draft free.
+Perma-Vents are easy to install and can be installed in as many rooms as required.
+They can also be installed in kitchens and bathrooms however should not take the place of a good quality mechanical extraction fan.
+The unit contains a vapour permeable membrane.
+This allows vapour to leave the building without allowing a draught back inside, ensuring your tenant’s home stays draught free.